 Since I repurposed a desk, I was stuck with the size of the drawers:

 The top two are the same size and not very deep, the third one is deeper, and the bottom is pretty deep.
 Once again, the rule is: to keep the stuff you use a lot close to you.

 - Eyeliners (like my beloved Inglot #77)

 Further back, I have stuff I love but don't use with every look.
-This is mostly glitter but also includes some single cream makeup and stuff like Makeup Forever's "Colored Ink" and similar things from NYX:
+This It is mostly glitter but also includes some single cream makeup and stuff like Makeup Forever's "Colored Ink" and similar things from NYX:

 Second drawer: Mostly pencils

-You might think that putting the lip liners in this drawer doesn't make sense because you only use those once or twice at the end when you do your lips.
+You might think putting the lip liners in this drawer doesn't make sense because you only use those once or twice at the end when you do your lips.
 Maybe for you, but I often use lip liners to do my eyes and brows, so it's nice to have them handy.

-After putting in my DIY dividers, I have enough room in this drawer to keep unopened pencil and liner packages.
+After putting in my DIY dividers, I have enough room in this drawer to store unopened pencil and liner packages.
 These are either things I never want to run out of or things I haven't tried yet: